mvolkmann/blog/src/warp.md

 Creating a permalink for a block provides a URL that can be shared with others to view the shell command and output associated with the block.

+There are multiple ways to initiate create a permalink:

+- Open the command palette and select the "Share Selected Block" command.
+- Right-click anywhere in the block or click the vertical ellipsis and select "Create Permalink...".

-When the "Create Permalink..."
-Warp command is run, a dialog will appear.
+Either way a dialog will appear.
-Click the "Create and Copy Link" button.
+Click the "Create and Copy Link" button to create the permalink.
 This displays the permalink URL and copies it to the clipboard.

 Permalinks remain active until they are deleted.